 - if you are hoping to rent a mountain bike, make arrangements before you arrive.
 I made this mistake and learned that the only bicycle rental place, Paradise Cycles, was up north in Port Fitzroy.
 The owner had no plans to travel south for the weekend so my transportation options included running, hitchhiking, and hiring one of two local drivers…all fairly easy options, with the driver hire requiring cash.

-I rented a little cottage, the Kaka Cottage from seasonal residents that I found on Air BnB.
+I booked a little cottage, the Kaka Cottage from seasonal residents that I found on Air BnB.
 Located just up the hill from Tryphena, it was an adorable little place nestled in the trees with views of the bay below.
-The cabin was equip with all of the basics and plenty of games and books to keep you occupied on rainy days….just don’t expect too many empty code cracker puzzles, I was addicted and selfishly completed about 1/3 of the book.
-The pictures below highlight the character of the cottage, a bed in the main living space (which I chose over the separate bedroom), signs through the bush near the entrance, and hotties…the New Zealand heater.
+The cabin was equip with all of the basics and plenty of games and books to keep you occupied on rainy days.
+Just don’t expect too many empty code cracker puzzles, I was addicted and selfishly completed about 1/3 of the book.
+The pictures below highlight the character of the cottage, a bed in the main living space (which I chose over the separate bedroom), signs through the bush near the entrance, and hotties, the traditional NZ heater.
 I should note there was a small gas heater that kept the cottage warm and toasty at night.

-I spent my first few hours on the beach waiting for the sun to set, playing on a swing and walking the exposed sandy areas during low tide….just me and the birds.
-The sunset that evening was spectacular.
-The sky was a brilliant orange and just as the sun was setting a small, but heavy shower passed through nearly soaking me.
-I laughed out loud in joy!
+I spent my first few hours on the beach waiting for the sun to set, playing on a swing and walking the exposed sandy areas during low tide.
+It was just me and the birds.
+The sunset that evening was spectacular, with the sky turning a brilliant orange as a short, but heavy shower passed through.

 The same beach at high tide the next morning.